signorecello/paperless-docling/README.md

 ## Prerequisites

 - Docker and Docker Compose
-- NVIDIA GPU with proper drivers and nvidia-docker2 installed
+- NVIDIA GPU with proper drivers and nvidia-docker2 installed (for GPU acceleration)
 - Access to Paperless API
-- A tag in your Paperless instance (default: "gpt-ocr-auto")
+- A tag in your Paperless instance (default: "docling")

 ## Installation